vacuumlabs/ledger-fio/ledger-app-fio/doc/ins_sign_tx.md

 | tpid | tpid lenght | |
 | 0 | 1 | Tpid trailing `0` |

+*Serialization*

+The data are serialized as in APDU, except:
+- the two trailing 0's are ommited
+- amount and fee are converted to big endian.
+The Data length field must be equal to the ledgth of the rest of serialized data.

 ### Compute witnesses

 Given a valid BIP44 path, sign TxHash by Ledger.
 Return the hash and the signature.